sqlxpert/z-container-api-kafka-aws-terraform/README.md

-# Containerized API, Kafka Cluster, Lambda Consumer
+# Containerized Python API, Kafka Cluster, Lambda Consumer

 Hello!

-This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer system for AWS, provisioned with Terraform and CloudFormation.
-I wrote it in September,&nbsp;2025, in response to a take-home technical exercise (hence the `z-` prefix).
+This is a containerized Python API &rarr; managed Kafka cluster &rarr; AWS Lambda consumer system, provisioned with Terraform and CloudFormation.
+I wrote it in September,&nbsp;2025, in response to a take-home technical exercise.

 Freed from the yoke of an uninsightful specification written by a non-AWS-savvy organization, I enhanced the project's cost profile and network security in